open-simh/.github/docs/simdocs/vax780_doc.md

     will initially start counting from 0 and be adjusted differently when an OS specifically writes to the TODR.
 VMS determines if the TODR currently contains a valid time if the value it sees is less than about 1 month.
-If the time isn\'t valid VMS will prompt to set the time during the system boot.
+If the time isn't valid VMS will prompt to set the time during the system boot.
 While prompting for the time it will wait for an answer to the prompt for up to the SYSGEN parameter TIMEPROMPTWAIT seconds.
 A value of 0 for TIMEPROMPTWAIT will disable